RISHABH1270/Kubernetes_Cheatsheet/README.md

           cpu: "1"
 ```

-This will help you visualize stress handling, especially if you combine it with: kubectl top node (to see pressure at node level) and Event logs for OOMKilled.
+This will help you visualize stress handling, especially if you combine it with: kubectl top node (to see pressure at node level) and Event logs for OOMKilled:
 ```bash
 kubectl apply -f stress-test.yaml kubectl top pod stress-test